 Filming: a Freddie Mercury biopic

-The actor portraying rock star Freddie Mercury seems like a good casting decision.
+Portraying rock star Freddie Mercury seems like a great opportunity for an actor.
 Sadly, Sacha Baron Cohen walked away from the role.
 It seems like he had a good reason for doing so, however.
 He found out the makers of the movie wanted Mercury to die in the middle of the film, while the rest of the movie would follow the band.

 “I said: ‘Listen, not one person is going to see a movie where the lead character dies from Aids and then you see how the band carries on,'” explained Cohen to Howard Stern.
 “There are amazing stories about Freddie Mercury.
 The guy was wild.
 There are stories of little people walking around parties with plates of cocaine on their heads!”